l-wiese/interactivemapqingdao/README.md

-# interactivemapqingdao
+# Interactive map Qingdao
-Interactive map of Qingdao region with LeafletJS
+This interactive map of Qingdao region was implemented with LeafletJS.
+It uses the Overpass-API to obtain Open Street Map data with a wikidata tag.
+By clicking on markers on the map, Wikidata information is displayed on the Info screen.